lholznagel/aws-codebuild-status/README.md

 ### Cli

-- Download the binary from the release page.
+- Download the binary from the release page, you can choose between a statically and dynamically compiled version
 - Start it with `./aws-codebuild-status`

 Or